aceliwang/potatopsych/Practice - Psychscene 2018-2020.md

 ### MEQ 22.1 [Outline your] differentials with justification.
 (10 marks)

+- Major depressive disorder: suicidality
+- Borderline personality disorder: maladaptive coping mechanisms, impulsivity, labile relationships, suicidal ideas
+- Somatic symptom disorder: fatigue, muscular pains
+- Organic symptoms: anaemia, regular muscle pains

 ## MEQ 23

 Toby is 25 year old male who has come to ED late at night requesting a repeat diazepam scripts (with 7 repeats).
 Toby claims he needs 4 diazepam a day to help with his nerves.
 He has no previous history with services.

 ### MEQ 23.2 He becomes aggressive and threatens to self harm saying he's being treated by a junkie.
 How would you manage this situation?
-(7 marks)
+(7 marks) HAVE NOT FINISHED

+- Preparation
+  - Ensure appropriate staffing: security, nursing
+  - Low stimulus environment: quite, private
+  - Therapeutic alliance: non-judgemental, calm, reassuring
+- Psychoeducation
+  - ED is not the appropriate setting for